Robust Detection for Mills Cross Sonar: Detection Schemes

 where $\mathbf{x}_{i} \in \mathbb{C}^m$ is the received signal, $\alpha_{i}$ is an unknown complex target amplitude, $\mathbf{p}_{i} \in \mathbb{C}^m$ stands for the known deterministic angular steering vector, $\mathbf{z}_{i} \in \mathbb{C}^m$ is a mixture of scaled Gaussian (MSG) random vector admitting the stochastic representation:

 The \emph{texture} $\tau_i$ is an unknown positive deterministic scalar parameter, presumably different for each range bin (i.e. for all time samples).
-The \emph{speckle} $\mathbf{c}_{i} \sim \mathcal{CN}(\mathbf{0}, \sigma_i^2 \mathbf{M}_{ii}) \in \mathbb{C}^m$ is a complex circular Gaussian random vector whose covariance matrix $\mathbf{M}_{ii}$ is known up to a scaling factor $\sigma_i^2$.
+The \emph{speckle} $\mathbf{c}_{i} \sim \mathcal{CN}(\mathbf{0}, \sigma_i^2 \, \mathbf{M}_{ii}) \in \mathbb{C}^m$ is a complex circular Gaussian random vector whose covariance matrix $\mathbf{M}_{ii}$ is known up to a scaling factor $\sigma_i^2$.
 The term \emph{speckle} should be understood in the sense of CES statistics rather than as the result of a sum of contributions from reflections in a resolution cell.
 This model is strongly related to the class of compound Gaussian distributions \cite{Ollila2012}, which assumes a speckle-independent random texture with a given density $p_\tau$.
-The MSG distribution is more robust than the Gaussian one because the relative scaling between samples allows flexibility in the presence of heterogeneities, such as impulsive noise, outliers, and inconsistent data.
+Considering deterministic texture allows building estimators and detectors which are completely independent of the knowledge of the texture PDF.
+In this way, detectors are no longer specific to a single and unique distribution, which can be seen as an additional source of robustness.
+Furthermore, the MSG distribution is more robust than the Gaussian one because the relative scaling between samples allows flexibility in the presence of heterogeneities, such as impulsive noise, outliers, and inconsistent data.
 This model explicitly allows considering the power fluctuation across range bins, especially for heavy-tailed clutter distributions.

 The detection problem is written as a binary hypothesis test:

 In \eqref{eq:test_hypotheses_bin_1_antenne} it is assumed that $K \geq m$ independent and identically distributed (i.i.d.) signal-free secondary data $\mathbf{x}_{i,k} \in \mathbb{C}^m$ are available under both hypotheses for background parameters estimation.
 We recall that $\mathbf{z}_{i,k} \overset{d}{=} \sqrt{\tau_{i,k}} \, \mathbf{c}_{i,k}$, $\mathbf{c}_{i,k} \sim \mathcal{CN}(\mathbf{0}, \mathbf{M}_{ii})$.